 Sony’ has revealed it’s next-generation PlayStation 5 console.
-And by leading in gaming services will help Sony control the next-generation console market, says GlobalData.
+And GlobalData have predicted that leading in gaming services will help Sony control the next-generation console market.

 EXTENSIVE GAMES PORTFOLIO